microscopium/microscopium-ui/README.md

                      // e.g. 'A', 'B', 'C', etc.
         dimension_reduce: {
-            pca: Array // the co-ordinates for the sample's point after PCA dimension reduction tsne:Arrow // the co-ordinates for the sample's point after TSNE dimension reduction },
+            pca: Array // the co-ordinates for the sample's point after PCA dimension reduction
+            tsne: Array // the co-ordinates for the sample's point after TSNE dimension reduction },
         image: ObjectID, // image_id  The ID of the samples image document
                          // (see below).